Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/README.md

     ```
     NOTE currently only works with gzipped tarballs (ie file extension tar.gz)

-## What does the script do?
-  - unzip the tarball
-  - Put the logs in the folder we want it in
-  - Generate a filebeat.yml for this (will be v0.2; v0.1 just write this ourselves)
-  - start filebeat for one-off batch job that ingests these files into ELK
-      * Perhaps later we will just have filebeat running continually on our server, watching  whatever gets placed in

 ## Want to add some logs and run script again with the same config?
 1) Add log files to the directory where similar logs are located: